Slash Your AI Costs With a Token Audit

 log_openai(response, "gpt-4o", label="quicksort-explainer")

-Prompt caching is the highest-leverage optimization available on any API.
-If you’re sending the same system prompt, tool definitions, or context documents repeatedly, caching reduces those tokens to 10% of the base cost.
+If you’re sending the same system prompt, tool definitions, or context on repeated calls, caching drops those tokens to 10% of base cost.
+Nothing else in this guide saves you as much for as little work.

 Mark static content with cache_control: